Skip to content

 • Enterprise Scale: Custom pricing.
 500,000 records, 1TB attachments, half a million automation runs, dedicated support, and on-premises options.
 For big companies with big budgets.

 Here is the thing that bugs me.
 A team of 10 on the Team plan is $200 per month.
 That is fine, competitive with Monday.com and Asana.
 But a team of 10 on Business is $450 per month.
 And you need Business to get Interface Designer.
-For a team of 50, you are looking at $2,250 per month for Business.
+For a team of 50, you're looking at $2,250 per month for Business.
 That is $27,000 a year.
-For what is, at its core, a database with a nice interface.
-I am not saying it is not worth it -- for some teams it absolutely is.
+For what is, at heart, a database with a nice interface.
+I'm not saying it isn't worth it -- for some teams it absolutely is.
 But the per-user pricing means costs scale linearly with headcount, which gets painful fast.

 The record limits are the other frustration.
 1,000 records on free is a joke for anything beyond a personal recipe collection.
-Even 50,000 on Team can be restrictive if you are managing inventory, customer data, or anything that accumulates over time.
-Traditional databases do not have record limits.
+Even 50,000 on Team can be restrictive if you're managing inventory, customer data, or anything that accumulates over time.
+Traditional databases don't have record limits.
 That is a mental shift you have to make when adopting Airtable -- your data has a ceiling, and hitting it means paying more or restructuring your setup.

 Record Limits By Plan Free 1K Team 50K Business 125K Enterprise 500K